Craig-Codes/Weight_Tracker_App/readme.md

 *   MongoDB - utilising mongoose to interact with the database
 *   EJS - as the templating engine
 *   CSS - using the Bootstrap 4 framework

+To quickly view the app, login using username: Showcase password: password